 20. The Fifth Reaction (Vakonesh-e Panjom)

 What you get to see in this movie is the law against a lonely woman.
 Fereshteh, a school teacher, is under a lot of pressure from her father in law, after her husband’s death.
-She has two little boys which the father in law tries to take the custody unless she marries her brother in law.
+She has two little boys which the father-in-law tries to take custody unless she marries her brother-in-law.
 Fereshteh makes up her mind, and decides to escape abroad with the help of her friends, so she can take care of her sons; however, her father-in-law suspects and in hot pursuit tries to find her.

 The Fifth Reaction, released in 2003, reveals how the patriarchal society views women, and their cultural position.
 It is Tahmineh Milani’s seventh movie regarding women’s social position and rights in a patriarchal society which encourages women to struggle to get their human rights back.
 The movie reflects the inability of Iranian women to take any action in a patriarchal society.
 The movie perfectly shows how women are treated in restricted Iranian families.
 You get to see one of the aspects of deeper Iranian culture.
 Vakonesh-e Panjom wouldn’t turn to one of the must-watch movies without the brilliance performance of Niki Karimi, Jamshid Hashempour, and Shahab Hosseini.